gryphon/turbo_autocomplete/README.md

   = f.association :user, as: :autocomplete, prefetched: User.all

+Use ```prefetch``` switch to tell autocomplete load values from URL after user interacted the select

+  = f.association :user, as: :autocomplete, prefetch: true

 ### Multiple

 Set ```multiple``` option to true to allow multiple values selection for your has_many associations